AstroYamila-Team/PlanetFormation_SmallStars/README.md

 The parameters for the distribution of mass of the disk can also change.

 All description can be found in detail on the Supplementary material of Stefansson et al. 2023.

+# Notes

+The `notebooks/` directory has an ipython notebook (`Plotting Figure 3 in Stefansson et al. 2023.ipynb`) to regenerate Figure 3 from Stefansson et al. 2023.
+The corresponding datafiles are in the `data/` directory.

 # Citation
 If you use this code, please cite the following two papers: